fetchai/agents-aea/docs/decision-maker-transaction.md

 ```

-## Run the agent
+## Run the Agent

-Finally, we are running the agent and we expect the signed transaction to be printed in the terminal.
+Finally, we are running the agent and expect the signed transaction to be printed in the terminal.

 ``` python
     # Set the AEA running in a different thread
     try: